 1. Rocky Mountain Chocolate Factory

-The chain went public in 1985 and is traded on the NASDAQ exchange under the stock symbol RMCF.
-Entrepreneurs seeking a sweet franchise opportunity with this company can choose a full retail store or a kiosk approach for airports, malls, and resorts.
+This is a publicly-traded company on the NASDAQ exchange under the stock symbol RMCF.
+Franchisees can choose between two different models, including a full retail store or a kiosk approach for airports, malls, and resorts.

 2. Kilwins Chocolates

 Kilwins Chocolates has only changed ownership twice since its founding in the 1940s.
 Don and Robin McCarty have been the principal owners since 1995.
 Each location has its own kitchen where the chocolates are made fresh using premium ingredients and proprietary “Heritage” recipes.
 The company uses Fair Trade Certified cocoa beans carefully selected, roasted, and ground into chocolate liquor.